arshij/arshij/README.md

 ### 👋 Hi there!
 I'm a developer from SF 🌉 and love all things product & innovation.

-Always keeping ethics in mind, working to build a better future.
+Driven by ethics & working to build a better future ☀️

+Learn more about me @ [arshijujara.com](http://www.arshijujara.com).

 <!--
 **arshij/arshij** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.